 Professor Richard A. Werner, born in Germany in 1967, holds a First Class Honours B.Sc. in Economics from the London School of Economics and a doctorate in Economics from the University of Oxford.
 He has also studied at the University of Tokyo.

-In the past, Richard was Professor of International Banking at the University of Southampton (until July 2018, having joined in April 2004).
+Until February 2019, Richard was for many years a member of the ECB Shadow Council.
 In 2008 he founded, and has been director of the Centre for Banking, Finance and Sustainable Development – the first research centre to focus on the link between the financial sector and sustainability issues.
-Between 2009 and 2012 for five semesters he was also full-time professor of monetary, macro and development economics (W3) at Goethe-University Frankfurt.
-From 1997 to 2004 he was assistant professor in these subjects, as well as international finance and banking at Sophia University, Tokyo (one of Japan’s top 3 private universities).
-He has also taught development finance and sustainability at Moscow State University.
+Between 2009 and 2012 for five semesters he was a full-time professor of monetary, macro and development economics (W3) at Goethe-University Frankfurt.
+Until July 2018 he was Professor of International Banking at the University of Southampton (having joined in April 2004).
+From 1997 to 2004 he was assistant professor in economics and finance at Sophia University, Tokyo (one of Japan’s top 3 private universities).
+He has also taught development finance and sustainability at Moscow State University, as well as a range of economics, banking and finance courses at a number of other universities.

 His work experience includes over four years as highly-rated chief economist at Jardine Fleming Securities (Asia) Ltd., a stint as Senior Managing Director at Bear Stearns Asset Management Ltd., many years managing global macro funds, several years as senior consultant to the Asian Development Bank and periods as visiting scholar and visiting researcher at the Japanese Ministry of Finance and the Bank of Japan, respectively.
 He was also the first Shimomura Fellow at the Development Bank of Japan.